 Watch the video here

+This cheap DIY headboard looks like a very expensive one you might find at retailers such as Pottery Barn.
 Do you think you will try this headboard diy project?
 I’d love to see your results- tag me @familyfocusblog I love how you can always repurpose the headboard to match any decor changes too!